SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-client-library-code.md

 }
 ```

-These are not equally efficient.
-In **Method1**, the code to retrieve the web's title and description is grouped together.
-In **Method2**, the code to retrieve the web's title and description is separated by other actions.
-This means that **Method2** triggers two separated queries on the same web object, and there are two result sets for the same web.
+These aren't equally efficient.
+In `Method1`, the code to retrieve the web's title and description is grouped together.
+In `Method2`, the code to retrieve the web's title and description is separated by other actions.
+This means that `Method2` triggers two separated queries on the same web object, and there are two result sets for the same web.
 Because the client library tries to return consistent data, the second result set includes both the title and description.
 You could think of the previous code as the following.

 ```sql
 // Method1: